ahmadalb17/GE-Healthcare-Chatbot/README.md

-Due to the large size of the language models and the files in the "source-document" folder, we were unable to upload them to GitHub.
+Due to the large size of the language models, vector database and the files in the "source-document" folder, we were unable to upload them to GitHub.
 This repository contains only the code files.

 To run the program, please use the Google Drive link provided in the bachelor thesis.